 Establishing photo points for your restoration project is important yet not always easy to do when beginning when so much work is ahead.
-Some areas of our land was a wall of brush.
-Photos seemed pointless since there was no view.

 Photo points are important for several reasons.
 They demonstrate your progress and success, illustrating what is possible with hard work and a little love for the land.
 They indicate what the ecosystem should or did look like once restored.
 But most importantly, reviewing the photos provides great joy and pride in the journey and the noteworthy contributions to the ecosystem.